Can a Personal Injury Award Be Used to Satisfy Creditors?

 Under both New Jersey law and federal law, you can claim a certain amount of a personal injury award as exempt from the bankruptcy estate.
 The federal exemption is currently $23, 675 and the New Jersey exemption is $22,500.

 Damage awards are handled differently in Chapter 13 proceedings.
 Compensation from personalinjury claims are treated as income, and may lead to increased payments to creditors, if the injury occurs before the Chapter 13 bankruptcy is closed and the award exceeds the amount you can claim as an exemption.

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people who have questions about bankruptcy or are considering filing a bankruptcy petition.
-Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.

 Named a New Jersey Super Lawyer Every Year Since 2008